pretzlaw/wp-integration-test/README.md

 > Mocking return value of functions/filters and more for testing WordPress with PHPUnit.

-Writing tests with WordPress is a pain as
-[the official WordPress Unit Tests](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) always require a lot of hands on for custom projects and other UnitTest-Frameworks try to mock the hell out of WordPress.
+Writing tests with WordPress is a pain as the very old [the official WordPress Unit Tests](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) always require a lot of hands on for custom projects and other Testing-Frameworks try to mock the hell out of WordPress.
 The solution is to have a nice integration tests package that ...

 - ... can be integrated into your already existing tests (using Traits).